Can You Tell the Difference Between Natural Citrine and Treated Citrine?

 I hope this helps you in knowing the difference when shopping for citrine, the true test is if you vibe with your crystal whether it is heat-treated or not.
 Crystals can be beautiful decor to your home bringing positive energy and they can also be useful as spiritual tools with a variety of uses.
 To learn more about how to pick out crystals you can check out this blog post.

-To shop for ethically sourced crystals you can check out my wonderful selection here or follow me on Facebook or Instagram and join the fun on my live sales weekly for the best-priced crystals online.
+To shop for ethically sourced crystals you can check out my wonderful selection here or if you are looking for citrine in particular, you can find our selection here.
+Follow me on Instagram and join the fun on my live sales weekly for the best-priced crystals online.